 Giricz adds that only those which “actually address real-world challenges” will survive.

-Do you think Spain is taking the right approach to cryptocurrencies and blockchain technology?
+Do you think there is a bubble forming in the cryptocurrency and ICO spaces?
 Let us know in the comments below!